 How much does it cost to get into Sandy Hook Beach?

 Unlike some other famous beaches in New Jersey, Sandy Hook beaches are free to go on.
-While the beaches are free, you still must pay for access to the Gateway National Recreation Area when traveling.
+While the beaches are accessible, you still must pay for access to the Gateway National Recreation Area when traveling.

 How Much Are Parking Fees at Sandy Hook?

-If you’re traveling from New York City, a taxi service can take you to the park entrance from the train station, ferry dock, or bus stop.
+If traveling from New York City, a taxi service can take you to the park entrance from the train station, ferry dock, or bus stop.

 Seeing Sunrise & Sunset at Sandy Hook